visionify/visionai-docs/docs/overview/faqs.md

 No!
 You do not need any new camera or hardware to run this system.
 VisionAl works with your existing security camera infrastructure.
 We support RTSP, RTMP, HLS, ONVIF and other common video platforms.
 Current safety surveillance systems are just record and playback – we can bring a lot of operational and safety insights from the current camera systems.

 ### Is it Free to use?
 How does the licensing work?
-Licency details can be found at [here](../custom/licensing.md).
+No, VisionAI is a licensed product.
+Please contact us through [sales@visionify.ai](mailto:sales@visionify.ai) to get started.

 ### Do you offer a free trial?
-Yes, we do offer a Free Video POC trial, more details can be found at [here](../custom/licensing.md).
+Yes, we do offer a Free Video POC trial.
+Please contact us through [sales@visionify.ai](mailto:sales@visionify.ai) to get started.

 ## Privacy & Security Questions